hashbang/hashbang/abuse/signup.md

 #### Privacy concerns

-Implementing this requires keeping track of signup IPs and timestamps, which is a compromise on the ptivacy requirement (2).
+Implementing this requires keeping track of signup IPs and timestamps, which is a compromise on the privacy requirement (2).

-This is mitigated by the fact that this data doesn't need to be made available to any other service than `api.hashbang.sh` (nor does it need to be part of the replicated database), and `api.hashbang.sh` does not need to know the corresponding username, nor does it need to have read access to historical data beyond the greatest timescaled considered.
+This is mitigated by the fact that this data doesn't need to be made available to any other service than `api.hashbang.sh` (nor does it need to be part of the replicated database), and `api.hashbang.sh` does not need to know the corresponding username, nor does it need to have read access to historical data beyond the greatest timescales considered.

 #### Security concerns